-In order to build up a picture of events occurring in the LHC, CMS must find the energies of emerging particles.
-Of particular interest are electrons and photons, because of their use in finding the Higgs boson and other new physics.
+In order to build up a picture of events occurring in the LHC, CMS must measure the energies of emerging particles.
+Of particular interest are electrons and photons, because of their use in discovering the Higgs boson and other new physics.

-These particles are measured using an electromagnetic calorimeter (ECAL).
-But to find them with the necessary precision in the very strict conditions of the LHC - a high magnetic field, high levels of radiation and only 25 nanoseconds between collisions - required very particular detector materials.
+The energies of electrons and photons are measured using the CMS electromagnetic calorimeter (ECAL).
+Measuring their energies with the necessary precision in the very strict conditions of the LHC - a high magnetic field, high levels of radiation, and only 25 nanoseconds between collisions - requires dedicated detector materials.

-Lead tungstate crystal is made primarily of metal and is heavier than stainless steel, but with a touch of oxygen in this crystalline form it is highly transparent and “ scintillates ” when electrons and photons pass through it.
-This means it produces light in proportion to the particle’s energy.
-These high-density crystals produce light in fast, short, well-defined photon bursts that allow for a precise, fast and fairly compact detector.
+Lead tungstate crystal is made primarily of metal and is heavier than stainless steel, but with a touch of oxygen in this crystalline form, it is highly transparent and “scintillates” when electrons and photons pass through it.
+This means it produces light in proportion to the impinging particle’s energy.
+These high-density crystals produce light in fast, short, well-defined photon bursts that allow for a precise, fast, and fairly compact detector.

-Photodetectors that have been especially designed to work within the high magnetic field, are also glued onto the back of each of the crystals to detect the scintillation light and convert it to an electrical signal that is amplified and sent for analysis.
+Photodetectors, which have been especially designed to work within the high magnetic field, are glued onto the back of each of the crystals to detect the scintillation light and convert it to an electrical signal that is amplified and sent for analysis.

 The CMS ECAL…